-BACP - Member of the British Association for Counselling and Psychotherapy.
+MBACP (Accred) - Accredited Member of the British Association for Counselling and Psychotherapy.

 Since leaving school my background was in Nursing and Midwifery.
-During my time as a Midwife I decided to study Counselling skills course which I really enjoyed.
-This then led me onto doing a Diploma in Person Centred Counselling and then a subsequent Diploma in Psychosexual and Relationship Therapy.
+During my time as a Midwife I decided to study on a Counselling Skills Course, which I really enjoyed.
+This then led me onto completing a Diploma in Person Centred Counselling and then a subsequent Diploma in Psychosexual and Relationship Therapy.

 My Counselling experience has come from a variety of settings.
 I have worked with Cruse Bereavement where I learned a lot about loss and grief and that we all grieve in our own way.
 I also worked with Aberdeen Foyer which works with young adults and upwards.
 I also have experience of working with EAP companies offering a time limited service.

 I am currently working as a Counsellor with the NHS where I work with a variety of clients with many different issues.
-I am also working as a Sex and Relationship Therapist with an organisation based in Aberdeen offering therapy to Individuals and Couples with sexual and relationship problems.
+I also work as a Sex and Relationship Therapist privately and with an organisation based in Aberdeen offering therapy to Individuals and Couples with sexual and relationship problems.